Six (good) Reasons to Get Your Independent Counselor’s License as Soon as You Can…

 - There is folklore out there that ANYBODY can do private practice with only an LMHC, and/or without taking insurance.
 The lore goes that you can do just fine that way.
 The reality is that very few people really can pull this off, and make a full living doing it.
 Yes, there is discretionary money out there; yes, some people are willing to pay cash on the barrelhead.
 But some practitioners are either 1) Extraordinary!
 2) Have a natural niche market that makes them unique, or at least unusual in the market place 3) Willing to make less money than they could with access to insurance funds.
 I know we all know a few people who are killing it in private practice, NOT taking insurance, or with only an LMHC—but I can guarantee you, they are in the minority…

-- You are eligible for Student Loan Forgiveness Programs (if you work in the right place…see this URL for more info):
+- You are eligible for Student Loan Forgiveness programs.

 - You are eligible to explore supervision as part of your practice (at the state level, they are messing around with this one a bit, and it is not clear if an LPCC with CECs in Supervision will be enough, or whether you will have to have three years of experience POST LPCC in order to supervise.
 I am still researching this one….